 In the meantime, I have my grampa’s old four-wheeler to ride around those trails, to get used to them again.
 Four wheels are more stable than two, so I can take the trails faster, but I’ll be excited to see how I fare on two.
 Anyway, here are some pictures I took on the trails these last two days at camp.
 I had gone for atv rides both days, despite the rain, but it ended up holding out for me to get back to the safety of the camper (I wore puddle-jumpers just in case).
 Both rides were amazing fun, one shorter than the other when I ran out of gas, but I had myself a great time at camp.
 Saved a turtle, saw another one and then a beaver, too.
 Lots of dragon flies and black-and-white butterflies.

 I had a great time at camp, and it felt amazing to be out on my own with nothing but the four-wheeler under me.

 If you camp during the summer with your family, I hope you enjoy your time there – however that may be.
 If you’re on a bike or atv, please be safe, drive responsibly, and don’t drink and drive.
-It’s still a motorized weapon that could hurt you and anyone around you.
+It’s still a motorized vehicle that could hurt you and anyone around you.
 Be smart.

 And share some photos of your trails – if they’re in Ontario, Canada, I’d love to come for a visit on the Sherpa some time!
 Show me a beautiful trail/road (doesn’t have to be intense enduro stuff), and I’ll see how it looks for my current confidence level. ☺ Either this year or next, I’m planning on doing an Ontario trip… where should I go?